Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 The deputy whose body camera is running is then seen examining the car in Massey's driveway as fireworks go off in the distance that July 4th weekend.
 That second deputy then enters the house, with Grayson already inside.

 In the house, Massey is first seen sitting on her couch, volunteering to give the deputies some paperwork and looking for her ID.
-Grayson then notices a pot on the stove and gives Massey permission to move it, saying they don't need a fire in the house.
+Grayson then notices a pot on the stove, asks Massey to check on it, and gives her Massey permission to move it.
+He says they don't need a fire in the house.

 The video then shows Massey turning off the flame on the stove and picking up the pot.